pydio/pydio-doc-admin-guide/2_running_cells_in_production/4_configure_cells_url/1_manage_sites.md

 Add the URL in the context of the security policies to for example:

   - restrict access to the intranet site to office hours only.
-  - allow access to the www site to specifc IPs.
+  - allow access to the www site to specific IPs.